NiburusVN/Matchsticks_Game_MBUI/README.md

 ## What about this game :

-Matchsticks Game is a 1v1 game where the last player who picks up a matchstick lose the game.
+Matchsticks Game is a 1v1 game where the last player who picks up the last matchstick lose the game.

 ## A little look of the UI of the game :